ory/kratos/docs/docs/concepts/identity-data-model.md

 ## Identity Traits and JSON Schemas

-An identity may have one or more traits.
-Traits can be modified by the identity itself e.g. as part of the registration or profile update process as well as anyone having access to ORY Krato's Admin API.
+Traits are data associated with an identity.
+You have to define its schema according to your application's needs.
+They are also supposed to be modified by the identity itself e.g. as part of the registration or profile update process as well as anyone having access to ORY Krato's Admin API.

-Traits tell ORY Kratos that a field has a particular meaning.
-For example, trait `email` is a good candidate for the field "Email + Password" for signing up or logging in.

 To validate traits Ory Kratos uses
 [JSON Schema](https://json-schema.org/learn/getting-started-step-by-step.html)
-adding a small extension "Vocabulary" that allows you to tell ORY Kratos that a specific trait adds some specific meaning to the standard JSON Schema .
+adding a small extension "Vocabulary" that allows you to tell ORY Kratos that a specific trait adds some specific meaning to the standard JSON Schema (more on that later).

 Each identity can, theoretically, have a different Traits Schema.
 This is useful in the following situations: